-Ready to save yourself the time and energy of writing your own content?
-Things like:
+Save yourself the time and energy of writing your own content

 Why bother hiring a writer?